Iftakharpy/profiles-django-rest-api/README.md

 # profiles django rest api

-This repos is a project learn django rest api.
+The purpose of this repo is to learn django rest api.